Performing administrative management

 Monitor account status and provision new access credentials with the WEM Users tab.

-• Check the header metrics for Locked Users.
-A non-zero value indicates that users have exceeded the failed login threshold.
+• Check the header cards for Total Users, Active Users, Locked Users, and Admin Users.
+A non-zero Locked Users count indicates that users have exceeded the failed login threshold.
 Investigate potential security incidents or assist users with password resets.

 • Assign users to one of the three built-in profiles: